sanniraj72/golang/README.md

 9. To verify the running container docker exec -ti <container ID> bash

-using curl command we can verify the application running inside the container curl localhost:8080/home
+Using curl command we can verify the application running inside the container curl localhost:8080/home